 Let's cover the steps to take before you start your A/B test.

 1. Pick one variable to test.

 As you optimize your web pages and emails, you might find there are a number of variables you want to test.
-But to evaluate how effective a change is, you'll want to isolate one "independent variable" and measure its performance -- otherwise, you can't be sure which one was responsible for changes in performance.
+But to evaluate how effective a change is, you'll want to isolate one "independent variable" and measure its performance.
+Otherwise, you can't be sure which variable was responsible for changes in performance.

-Look at the various elements in your marketing resources and their possible alternatives for design, wording, and layout.
+To determine your variable, look at the elements in your marketing resources and their possible alternatives for design, wording, and layout.
 Other things you might test include email subject lines, sender names, and different ways to personalize your emails.

 Keep in mind that even simple changes, like changing the image in your email or the words on your call-to-action button, can drive big improvements.
 In fact, these sorts of changes are usually easier to measure than the bigger ones.